OSGeo/OSGeoLive-doc/en/overview/geoserver_overview.rst

     * Raster
         - GeoTiff, JPG and PNG (with world file), image pyramid, GDAL formats, Image Mosaic, Oracle GeoRaster

-**Data is served as safe and quick images using the WMS protocol:**
+**Data is served as safe and quick images using WMS and WMTS protocols:**
     As the data is served up as an image your data is completely safe and secure.
 Unless they redigitise your data there is no way to steal your data.
     The appearance of each map layer can be controlled using the SLD standard which allows features to be coloured and labeled.
 By combining these rules with OGC Filters scale dependent styling can be implemented allowing more detail to be added as a user zooms in.
 Label collision management, grouping and priorities are also implemented.